science-machine/biomlbench/docs/index.md

 - **Diverse Biomedical Tasks**: Protein engineering, drug discovery, single cell omics, medical imaging, clinical biomarkers
 - **Agent-Agnostic Evaluation**: Any LLM agent that can read task descriptions and produce file/folder submissions can be evaluated
 - **Human Baselines**: Built-in human performance benchmarks for comparison
-- **Secure Evaluation**: Containerized execution with no data leakage
 - **Extensible Framework**: Easy to add new biomedical tasks
-- **Biomedical Libraries**: Pre-installed RDKit, BioPython, and other domain-specific tools
+- **Biomedical Libraries**: Pre-installed RDKit, BioPython, and other domain-specific tools for use by agents

 ## 🚀 Quick Start